 Anyway, more with Kareem Lanier, Leo 2.0 Terrell, Pastor Darrell Scott.

-You're welcome to have any belief that you have and make the case.
+And if that's your belief system, okay, you're welcome to have any belief that you have and make the case.

 I don't hear a word out of that.

-This is a guy that praised the this is the man that praised the former Klansman that filibustered the 64 Civil Rights Act and 65 voting rights act, who partnered with Joe Biden to stop the integration of our schools because he didn't want our schools to become racial jungles.
+This is a guy that praised the, this is the man that praised the former Klansman that filibustered the 64 Civil Rights Act and 65 Voting Rights Act, who partnered with Joe Biden to stop the integration of our schools because he didn't want our schools to become racial jungles.

 And I have yet to hear a word.